 Children will also need to feel safe and secure in the environment in which RSE takes place.
 Effective RSE will provide opportunities for discussion of what is and is not appropriate in relationships.
-Such discussion may well lead to disclosure of a safeguarding issue.
+Such discussion may sometimes lead to disclosure of a safeguarding issue.
 Teachers will need to be aware of the needs of their pupils and not let any fears and worries go unnoticed.
-Where a teacher suspects that a child or young person is a victim of or is at risk of abuse they are required to follow the school's safeguarding policy and immediately inform the DSL or DDSL (Carolyn Scrutton or Finula Farr).
+Where a teacher suspects that a child or young person is a victim of or is at risk of abuse they are required to follow the school's safeguarding policy and immediately inform the Designated Safeguarding Lead.